NIPS Conference 2018 in Montreal

 Communication: Machine Learning for Survival Analysis: Empirical Risk Minimization for Censored Distribution-Free Regression with Applications

-Machine Learning for Health Workshop (poster session)
+In the Machine Learning for Health Workshop (poster session)

 With Guillaume Ausset, Stéphan Clémençon and François Portier